andrew-saeed/portfolio/README.md

 # Hi :)
 Welcome to my portfolio.
-I'm using <a href="https://astro.build/">Astrobuild</a> to build my ✨Awesome✨ portfolio because Astrobuild is so powerful web framework and has the most great Docs.
+I'm using <a href="https://astro.build/">Astro</a> to build my ✨awesome✨ portfolio because it's a powerful web framework with excellent documentation.

+Astro integrates seamlessly with <a href="https://tailwindcss.com/">Tailwind</a>, making all of Tailwind's utility classes available throughout the application.

+Additionally, Astro uses <a href="https://vitejs.dev/">Vite</a> as its underlying build tool, which provides a smooth development experience.

 ## 🚀 Commands